Matt Ritchie: Newcastle United

+Return to Portsmouth

+In August 2024, Ritchie returned to his first club Portsmouth signing a two-year deal, 13 years after he first left the club.

+On 10 August 2024, Ritchie made his debut in his second spell at Portsmouth against Leeds United in the 3-3 away draw in the Championship.

+On 30 November 2024, he scored his first goal for the club away to Swansea City in a 2-2 draw.

+On 18 January 2025, he scored his first goal at Fratton Park, scoring a brace in a 2-1 win against Middlesbrough.

+On 28 August 2025, Ritchie left Portsmouth after his contract was ended by mutual agreement.

+Reading

+On 28 August 2025, Reading announced the signing of Ritchie to a two-year contract following his release from Portsmouth.

 International career

 Under FIFA eligibility rules, Ritchie was eligible for the national teams of England, where he was born and raised, and Scotland, his father's native land.
 On 16 March 2015, he was called up to the Scotland national football team for a friendly against Northern Ireland and a UEFA Euro 2016 qualifier against Gibraltar.
 Ritchie made his debut against Northern Ireland on 25 March at Hampden Park, and took the 85th-minute corner which set up Christophe Berra's header for the only goal of the game.
 On 5 June he scored his first international goal, a 20-yard strike which was the only goal of a friendly victory over Qatar at Easter Road in Edinburgh.
 His second goal came in a European Championship qualifier against Poland at Hampden Park on 8 October 2015, for which he won "Goal of the Year" award from the Scottish FA.

 After being involved consistently for Scotland until the end of 2016, Ritchie withdrew from several subsequent squads due to injuries – either unable to play at all, precautions over recurrence or having to rest during international breaks to improve his condition – appearing just once in 2017 and once in 2018.
 In November 2018, he requested not to be considered for selection for the 'foreseeable future' for reasons not disclosed by Scotland manager Alex McLeish.